philla2020/go-aware/content/en/docs/Basic of the language/interfaces.md

   What they are and how to use them
 ---

-## What is an interface? [...]
+## What is an interface?
-> An interface is a contract to ensure that a type has implemented the method define in the reference interface.
-Remember that in Golang the interfaces are implemented implicitly, so you do not declare or change the type, simply you satisfied or not.
+> An interface is a contract to ensure that a type has implemented the method defined in the reference interface.
+> Remember that in Golang the interfaces are implemented implicitly, so you do not declare or change the type,
+> simply you satisfied or not.

 All the types we have seen so far are concrete types.
 Interfaces are **abstract type** instead: there is not an internal implementation only a definition of methods.